Concurrency in C#: Step-by-Step Tutorial 2025

 }

-After calling Join(), the OS keeps executing the thread until it reaches the end of its function or raises an exception.
-Once the thread terminates, the OS releases its resources and the C# script can continue.
+After calling Join(), the OS continues to execute the thread until it reaches the end of its function or raises an exception.
+Once the thread terminates, the OS releases its resources, and the C# script can continue.

 In this case, the C# program will wait for all threads to end before moving on to the next line of code.